valhalla/valhalla-docs/explorer/explore-transit.md

 # Explore transit data

-Mobility Explorer highlights the connections between transit datasets.
-The transit data is from Transitland, a community-edited, open transit data aggregation project that Mapzen sponsors.
+Mobility Explorer helps you understand transportation networks around the world.
+You can query and visualize the combination of transit data from Transitland, a community-edited, open transit data aggregation project that Mapzen sponsors, and Mapzen Mobility services, which provide routing and navigation tools for walking, bicycling, driving, and taking multimodal options.

-It starts with a default map extent, and you can search for a place to view the fixed-route transit routes and stops.
+Mobility Explorer highlights the connections between transit datasets, including among different transportation modes and operators.
+Search for a place or browse the map, and use the buttons to ask questions about fixed-route transit options in the area.
+For example, you can find a transit stop and see all the routes, available modes of transit, and transit agencies or operators that serve it.
+You can combine this information with Mapzen Mobility tools to see the area served by the stop to find out where you can travel from it within a certain amount of time.

-Mobility Explorer adds a user interface to help you ask questions about the Transitland data.
-Each time you click buttons on Mobility Explorer, you are sending a query to the Transitland API.
-You can view the API request and the resulting response from the server.
+Each time you click buttons on Mobility Explorer, you are sending a query to the Transitland or Mapzen Mobility APIs.
+You can see the raw API request in your browser's address bar and resulting JSON response from the server by clicking the `View request` links.
+If you want to interact with these APIs programmatically, looking at the query can help you understand the components and create a properly formatted query that you can save and reuse in other projects that integrate these APIs.

 ## Explore transit routes